Museum of early consumer electronics and 1st achievements

 microwaves from the dish and fed them to both LNBs.
 The coaxial outputs of the two LNBs connected

-for each polarity.
-Chaparral used there own version of "OMD" type waveguide - see Chaparral dish
+each polarity.
+Chaparral used there own version of "OMT" type waveguide - see Chaparral dish

-where the "OMD was not Y shaped but did the same job.
+the OMT (Orthomode transducer) waveguide was not Y shaped but did the same job.
+See this OMT above

 The cable and Satellite Show 1986.

 1986 was really in the very early days of satellite TV.
 The annual show in the UK was called The Cable and